-Commissioner Follansbee noted the amount of time on the call with the two options, HSS versus VSA, VSA was a couple minutes longer on call time which suggests that maybe either the complexity was more than anticipated, it took longer, or that the VSA still hadn't been quite faced enough to deal with what were thought to be simple questions or that the members when they called didn't quite understand where their calls were going to go or had multiple issues.
-Sometimes you get asked to make a selection and you have three issues so how do you decide which issue to address?
+Commissioner Follansbee noted the amount of time on the call with the two options, HSS versus VSA, VSA was a couple minutes longer on call time which suggested that maybe either the complexity was more than anticipated, it took longer, or that the VSA still hadn't been quite trained enough to deal with what were thought to be simple questions or that the members when they called didn't quite understand where their calls were going to go or had multiple issues.
+Commissioner Follansbee asked if members had to select one issue only or could they addres more than one issue?
 Were calls misdirected in that regard?
-Olga Stavinshaya-Velasquez replied that this is a complicated issue and I appreciate your delving into the details.
-She further stated that if VSA identified members calling about an issue that had multiple items or escalations, VSA staff transferred members to the HSS Supervisor team or they were then directly transferred to our team to be able to address.
-VSA had the opportunity to triage and get them to the appropriate party.
+Olga Stavinshaya-Velasquez stated that if VSA identified members calling about an issue that had multiple items or escalations, VSA staff transferred members to the HSS Supervisor team or they were then directly transferred to our HSS team to be able to address.
+VSA had the opportunity to triage and get the member to the appropriate party.

-Commissioner Follansbee also asked if members knew who they were talking to, that they were talking to HSS staff or VSA staff.
+Commissioner Follansbee asked if members knew who they were talking to, that they were talking to HSS staff or VSA staff.
 Olga Stavinskaya-Velasquez said members didn't know if they were talking to VSA or HSS staff.
 HSS wanted the process to be seamless for members who put their trust in HSS.
 HSS provided training for the offsite call center VSA, and VSA was in contact with Olga directly should any additional questions come up that were not included in the training.
 Commissioner Follansbee questioned whether HSS should disclose the third-party vendor support to members and wanted to make sure all members get equal access to HSS staff when appropriate.

 Commissioner Zvanski asked if HSS tracked calls that were lost.
 Olga Stavinskaya-Velasquez said HSS did track the calls that were lost and those were the ones where our first mitigation strategy was to have VSA call back the folks that were lost.
-She noted, that oftentimes what does happen is that when we call members back, they're unavailable or do not answer the call.
-Commissioner Zvanski said a lot of times people have their phone numbers blocked and asked in cases when HSS couldn't call back if it was because you couldn't access their numbers.
+She noted, that oftentimes when VSA or HSS called members back, the member's weren't available or did not answer the call.
+Commissioner Zvanski said a lot of times people block unidentified phone numbers.
+Commissioner Zvanski asked in cases when HSS couldn't call the member back was it because HSS couldn't access the member's phone number.
 Olga Stavinskaya-Velasquez said that could have happened.
 Commissioner Zvanski asked how many members were not able to be reached when HSS called them back.
 Olga Stavinskaya-Velasquez did not know how many were not called back.
 Commissioner Zvanski suggested this situation be tracked in future years.

 President Scott noted this was the first time HSS used an outside vendor to support this aspect of Open Enrollment.
 He asked how the team assessed the result overall.
 He asked if the support met or exceeded expectations or if HSS would not use this type of support in the future.
-Olga Stavinskaya-Velasquez HSS we would not have been able to meet our members' needs if we did not have this contract because of our low staffing at the time.
-And so even though it might not have been the excellent experience that we were expecting to have for our members, we were, at least, able to connect with them and provide them with a level of support.
+Olga Stavinskaya-Velasquez HSS we would not have been able to meet our members' needs if HSS did not have the contract because of our low staffing at the time.
+And so even though it might not have been the excellent experience expected for our members, we were, at least, able to connect with them and provide them with a level of support.
 HSS would not have been able to do that without the VSA contract.
 President Scott understood there was more work to be done and that HSS would not have been able to do what they were able to accomplish during this open enrollment period without this vendor.